Bastian-Hilder/TuringUnstableThinFilmFronts/README.md

 # Pattern interfaces close to a Turing instability in a two-dimensional Bénard--Marangoni model

-In this repository you find the supplementary code file related to the article "Pattern interfaces close to a Turing instability in a two-dimensional Bénard--Marangoni model" by Bastian Hilder and Jonas Jansen.
+In this repository you find the supplementary code files related to the article "Pattern interfaces close to a Turing instability in a two-dimensional Bénard--Marangoni model" by Bastian Hilder and Jonas Jansen.
 The preprint can be found at [arXiv:???](https://arxiv.org/abs/2308.11279).

 ### Abstract